Variables

 In the above example, .input is just being used to ensure that the count is always passed.
 It acts as a form of documentation for both the developer and the translator: it tells the developer that the message expects a count variable, and it tells the translator that the message gets a count variable passed in.

-Ideally expressions in .input should also specify a function like :string, :number, or :datetime.
+Ideally expressions in .input should also specify a function. like :string, :number, or :datetime.
 These functions are not type assertions.
-They act as type coercions, converting the external input value to the specified type, by passing the value through the specified function (creating a new {resolved value}).
+They act as type coercions, returning a new value of the specified type based on the operand (or signaling an error if no coercion is possible).
 This also means that formatting options can be specified in the function.

 .input {$amount :number style=currency currency=USD}